A8 exit Merklingen, through Nellingen and Türkheim towards Geislingen.

 The entrance is 1.5 meters wide and 2.2 meters high, and closed by an iron bar gate.
 From here a passage of about the same size leads horizontally into the rock.
 Then the visitor reaches a small chamber, only a bit bigger than the passage.
 The walls are stained black by torches and fireplaces.
 Now the passage continues to the northeast.
 It splits in to two passages, which join again after only three meters.

-The cave is know for hundreds of years.
-Unfortunately this led to numerous destructions, people vandalized the cave and made fires inside.
+The cave is known for hundreds of years.
+Unfortunately this led to numerous destruction, people vandalized the cave and made fires inside.
 In the year 1892 the local tourist club developed the cave with trails and opened it as a show cave the same year.
 The tours were continued until around 1900.
-It seems the cave was never closed, so people were able the cave without a tour, and the destructions continued.
+It seems the cave was never closed, so people were able the cave without a tour, and the destruction continued.
 As it is located at an outlook many walkers came along and visited the cave.

 Since 1971 the cave is maintained by the Kahlenstein caving club.
 They finally closed the cave completely by a gate in 1972.
 For some years it was open as a show cave on weekends, then it was open after appointment for groups.
 But in the 1990s the cave became more and more dangerous.
 Because of its proximity to the surface, the ceiling is unstable and so the cave was closed completey.
 It is not possible to visit this cave any more, despite some webpages which tell that tours could be organized for groups.
 This information is outdated.